2018 Summer Conference Special Events

 1:30 p.m. - 4:30 p.m.

 Volunteer some time while in San Francisco!
 Join the San Francisco Recreation and Park Department and the San Francisco Housing Authority at Father Alfred E. Boedekker Park in the Tenderloin District.
 Participants will conduct litter abatement, weeding, cleaning of play apparatus, and also learn about the rich history of this small urban park that offers a clubhouse, playground and a small basket ball court.
 Participants will walk to/from the park from the Marriott Marquis Hotel.
 Please wear sensible shoes, sunscreen, sunglasses, hat, and work clothes suitable for the occasion.
 This event is limited to 25 volunteers.
-If interested, please complete the registration form or contact Sylvia Gimenez at email@example.com.
+If interested, please complete the registration form and waiver or contact Sylvia Gimenez at firstname.lastname@example.org.